JuliaPreludes/Try.jl/README.md

 ## Discussion

+Julia is a dynamic language with a compiler that can aggressively optimize away the dynamism to get the performance comparable static languages.
+As such, many successful features of Julia provide the usability of a dynamic language while paying attentions to the optimizability of the composed code.
+However, native `throw`/`catch`-based exception is not optimized aggressively and existing "static" solutions do not support idiomatic high-level style of programming.
+Try.jl explores [an alternative solution](https://xkcd.com/927/) embracing the dynamism of Julia while restricting the underlying code as much as possible to the form that the compiler can optimize away.

+### Dynamic returned value types for maximizing optimizability

 Try.jl provides an API inspired by Rust's `Result` type.
 However, to fully unlock the power of Julia, Try.jl uses the *small `Union` types* instead of a concretely typed `struct` type.
 This is essential for idiomatic clean